AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ---

+# Welcome to HireHive!

-HireHive is an **all-in-one desktop application** designed to streamline recruitment for small businesses and hiring managers, **combining the efficiency of a [Command Line Interface (CLI)](#glossary) with the ease of a [Graphical User Interface (GUI)](#glossary)**.
+HireHive is an **all-in-one desktop application** designed to streamline recruitment for small businesses and hiring managers, combining the efficiency of a [Command Line Interface (CLI)](#glossary) with the ease of a [Graphical User Interface (GUI)](#glossary).
 It simplifies tracking [applicants](#glossary), organizing interview notes, and managing hiring stages—all in one centralized platform.
 With **fast keyboard-driven commands**, HireHive lets you complete tasks quicker than traditional GUI apps, so you can focus less on administrative work and more on finding the best talent.

 - [Quick start](#quick-start-)
 - [Command Summary](#command-summary)